Nick Faldo

-Playing career

-Early years
+Early life

 Faldo was born in Welwyn Garden City, Hertfordshire, England, in 1957, as the only child of Joyce and George Faldo, an accountant at Imperial Chemical Industries.
 Responding to suggestions that Faldo might be an Italian surname, George Faldo stated it is of English origin, and had traced it to a 13th-century Knight in Bedford.

-Faldo "became hooked" on golf at the age of 14—having never "even picked up a golf club" himself, watching Jack Nicklaus play the 1971 Masters on his parents' new colour television (his first exposure to the game).
-Just three years later, Faldo qualified to play in the 1974 English Amateur at Woodhall Spa.
-In 1975 he won both the English Amateur at Royal Lytham and the British Youths Open Amateur Championship.
+Faldo "became hooked" on golf at age 14 — having never "even picked up a golf club" himself, watching Jack Nicklaus play the 1971 Masters on his parents' new colour television (his first exposure to the game).

+Amateur career

+Faldo qualified to play in the 1974 English Amateur at Woodhall Spa.
+In 1975, he won both the English Amateur at Royal Lytham and the British Youths Open Amateur Championship.
 His successes came too late to gain a Walker Cup place that year, the match being played in late May with the team selected in November 1974.
 He represented Great Britain in the Commonwealth Tournament in South Africa in November 1975.
 Faldo describes his late discovery of golf enthusiastically, saying that he "love[d] school, until golf came along"—after which "the only thing [he] was interested in was getting out of the gates as quick as possible and going to the golf course."

+Faldo's golf prowess was soon noticed in the United States, where he was given a golf scholarship to the University of Houston.
+He attended for ten weeks, but he felt the distraction of going to school hurt his golf game.